Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 These are vehicle cards with a **special action**.
 It's recommended to include 5--10 random action cards, not the entire deck.

+{{% rules-double-view src="action_cards.webp" alt="Example of what Action Cards look like and the two different ways in which you can use them in a game." %}}

 At the start of the game, choose how you want to use them: either **public** or **mixed in**.

 PUBLIC (simpler game): Place the chosen action cards **faceup on the table**, within reach of all players.
 At any time, you may grab such a card and execute its action immediately.
 After doing so, however, the card is discarded and its action can never be taken again.